 \begin{remark} Recall from \augdefref{1.8} that every augmented virtual double category $\K$ has a horizontal dual $\co\K$.
 Horizontally dual to the definition above, a nullary cell $\cell\eps{(J_1, \dotsc, J_n)}M$ of $\K$ is called \emph{weakly right Kan}, thus defining a weak right Kan extension, whenever the corresponding cell $\cell{\co\eps}{(\co J_n, \dotsc, \co J_1)}M$ of $\co\K$ is weakly left Kan.
 Horizontal duals of the notions of `left Kan cell' and `pointwise left Kan cell', introduced in \defsref{left Kan extension}{pointwise left Kan extension} below, are obtained analogously.
 This article only concerns left Kan extensions. \end{remark}

 Remember from \augexref{1.5} that any augmented virtual double category $\K$ contains a $2$-category $V(\K)$ consisting of its objects, vertical morphisms and vertical cells.
-Weak left Kan extension along companions (\augdefref{5.1}) in $\K$ corresponds to left Kan extension in $V(\K)$ as in the following proposition.
+Weak left Kan extension along companions (see \augdefref{5.1} or \defref{companion and conjoint} below) in $\K$ corresponds to left Kan extension in $V(\K)$ as in the following proposition.
 In \propref{reducing to Kan extensions along a companion} we will see that (weak) left Kan extension along a path $\ul J$ of horizontal morphisms reduces to (weak) left Kan extension along a single companion morphism whenever the `cocartesian path of $(0,1)$"/ary cells for $\ul J$' exists.
-In the right"/hand side below ``cocart'' denotes the cocartesian cell that defines the companion $j_*$ of $j$; see \augsecref 5. \begin{proposition} In an augmented virtual double category $\K$ consider a vertical cell $\eta$, as on the left-hand side below, and its factorisation $\eta'$ through the companion $j_*$, as shown.
+In the right"/hand side below ``cocart'' denotes the cocartesian cell that defines the companion $j_*$ of $j$; see \augsecref 5 or \defref{companion and conjoint} below. \begin{proposition} In an augmented virtual double category $\K$ consider a vertical cell $\eta$, as on the left-hand side below, and its factorisation $\eta'$ through the companion $j_*$, as shown.

-The factorisation $\eta'$ is weakly left Kan in $\K$ if and only if $\eta$ defines $l$ as the left Kan extension of $d$ along $j$ in $V(\K)$, in the sense of Section~2 of \cite{Street72}. \end{proposition} \begin{proof}[Sketch of the proof] It is straightforward to show that, by factorising through the cocartesian cell defining $j_*$ (see \augsecref 5), the universal property of $\eta$ in $\K$ is equivalent to that of $\eta'$ in $V(\K)$. \end{proof}
+The factorisation $\eta'$ is weakly left Kan in $\K$ if and only if $\eta$ defines $l$ as the left Kan extension of $d$ along $j$ in $V(\K)$, in the sense of Section~2 of \cite{Street72}. \end{proposition} \begin{proof}[(Sketch)] It is straightforward to show that, by factorising through the cocartesian cell defining $j_*$ (see \augsecref 5 or \defref{companion and conjoint} below), the universal property of $\eta$ in $\K$ is equivalent to that of $\eta'$ in $V(\K)$. \end{proof}